SorensenUCSC/CSE211-fa2022/overview.md

 Your final project deliverable will be a 6 page double spaced report detailing your project with an emphasis on the compiler aspects of your project.
 Think of it like a mini conference paper, with a required "compiler design and implementation" section.
 I expect this section will be roughly 2 pages of your report.
 You will also be required to give a 15 minute presentation about your final project on the last day of class.
 Dates for the final project are summarized [here](schedule.html#paper-assignments-and-final-projects).

+Instead of the paper, if you'd like to publicly show off your project, you can instead choose to submit a website report (in markdown).
+I will host the projects on the website and brag about them on twitter :) It is completely optional to host your final project publicly, but if you do not host your project publicly then you will need to submit a pdf report (i.e. the website report is not available).

+You can see some examples of final projects [here](https://sorensenucsc.github.io/CSE211-fa2021/projects.html).

 If you are a PhD student, I strongly recommend thinking about a final project related to your thesis.

 ## Grade Breakdown